13 Landscape Photography Gear Essentials – Best Picks By A Professional

 A wireless shutter release is also useful for taking awesome selfies, like this one that I took for one of the reviews on this site.

-Bluetooth wireless remotes, such as the Sony RMT-P1BT that I use, are convenient and offer the added benefit of being able to trigger the camera from a distance when you want to include yourself in the photo or start a video recording when you are in front of the camera.
-Something I often do for review images on this site.
+Bluetooth wireless remotes, such as the Sony RMT-P1BT that I use, are convenient and offer the added benefit of triggering the camera from a distance when you want to include yourself in the photo or start a video recording when you are in front of it.
+I often do this for review images on this site.

 For landscape photography, I can’t think of a better way to carry your gear than a dedicated photography backpack.
-When you really need to cover some distance to get to a location, the carrying comfort of a good backpack can’t be beaten.
-I know that a lot of people like shoulder bags in an urban situation, but they’re simply not comfortable when walking long distances.
+When you need to cover some distance to get to a location, the carrying comfort of a good backpack can’t be beaten.
+I know that many people like shoulder bags in an urban situation, but they’re uncomfortable when walking long distances.

 Shimoda Designs Explore 35 V2.

 Not all photography backpacks are suitable for landscape photography.
-A few features you should be on the lookout for are: Water bladder or bottle holder, solid tripod strap system, durable materials on the base of the bag, thickly padded shoulder straps and a wide, padded waist belt to sit on your hips to distribute the load.
+Some features you should look for are a water bladder or bottle holder, a solid tripod strap system, durable materials on the base of the bag, thickly padded shoulder straps, and a wide, padded waist belt that sits on your hips to distribute the load.

-For landscape photography, my favourite backpacks are the MindShift BackLight series and the Shimoda Designs Explore series.
-Both these series offer backpacks in a range of sizes, so there is sure to be one that fits your gear perfectly.
-For more details, check out my Shimoda Designs Explore review, my MindShift BackLight Elite review and the Backlight 36 review.
+For landscape photography, my favorite backpacks are the MindShift BackLight series and the Shimoda Designs Explore series.
+Both these series offer backpacks in various sizes to fit different heights and body shapes, as well as different amounts of camera gear.
+For more details, check out my Shimoda Designs Explore review, MindShift BackLight Elite review, MindShift BackLight 26 review, MindShift BackLight Sprint review, and the Backlight 36 review.
 If MindShift or Shimoda don’t have something that suits your needs, I also like the lightweight LowePro PhotoSport packs.

 My own RRS Ascend-14L Tripod.

 A good tripod is one of the most important items in any landscape photographer’s kit.
-If you want to shoot at the lowest possible ISO to maximize image quality, and with a small aperture to maximise your depth of field, the only way to do it is with a tripod.
-You’ll also need one if you want to use your ND filter for long exposure images that blur water and clouds, just as we discussed earlier in the article.
+If you want to shoot at the lowest possible ISO to maximize image quality and a small aperture to maximize your depth of field, you’ll need a stable platform.
+You’ll also need one if you want to use your ND filter for long-exposure images that blur water and clouds, as discussed earlier in the article.

-Key considerations for tripod selection are weight, capacity, folded length, maximum height, material (aluminium or carbon) and the number of leg sections.
+Key considerations for tripod selection are weight, capacity, folded length, maximum height, material (aluminum or carbon), and the number of leg sections.
 Choosing the perfect tripod is about finding the best compromise between the specifications that are most important to you.
 At a minimum, you should look to get a tripod that extends high enough to place your camera at eye level.

 A 4-section tripod.

-When it comes to the folded size of the tripod, this will be greatly affected by the number of leg sections (usually 3, 4 or 5).
-The more leg sections there are, the smaller the tripod can collapse, but there’s a tradeoff in overall stability.
-A 3-section tripod will always be more stable than an equivalent 5-section tripod, for example.
+The folded size of the tripod is greatly affected by the number of leg sections (usually 3, 4, or 5).
+The more leg sections there are, the smaller the tripod can collapse, but overall stability is the tradeoff.
+For example, a 3-section tripod will always be more stable than an equivalent 5-section tripod.

-I use an RRS Ascend-14L and a TVC-24L myself, but Benro, Induro, 3-Legged Thing and Manfrotto are all great brands and offer options at a slightly lower price point than RRS.
-The previously reviewed Peak Design Travel Tripod is also a popular choice.
+I use an RRS Ascend-14L and a TVC-24L, but Benro, Leofoto, Robus, and Manfrotto all offer great options at a slightly lower price than RRS tripods.
+The previously reviewed Peak Design Travel Tripod is also a very popular choice.
 The key is to understand that most people are going to screw this up and buy a cheap, crappy tripod because they don’t appreciate how much of a difference it can make.
 If you don’t make that mistake, you’re doing well!

-Once you have chosen your tripod, there are some additional tripod accessories that you may find useful.
+Once you have chosen your tripod, there are some additional tripod accessories that you may find helpful.
 Some of them will help you make your landscape photos even sharper.
-In an effort to keep this guide a reasonable size, I have put my list of favourite tripod accessories in a separate article.
+To keep this current guide a reasonable size, I have put my list of favorite tripod accessories in a separate article.

 The Acratech GXP ball head.

-Tripod heads come in all shapes and sizes, but the most useful for landscape photography is a ball head.
+Tripod heads come in all shapes and sizes, but a ball head is most useful for landscape photography.
 In its most basic form, a ball head will have a single knob that unlocks the full range of motion.
-As you progress upwards in quality and price, you’ll find ball heads that have a second knob to control the horizontal panning base, and sometimes a third knob that controls the tension of the ball when moving around in the un-locked position.
+As you progress upwards in quality and price, you’ll find ball heads that have a second knob to control the horizontal panning base and sometimes a third knob that controls the tension of the ball when moving around in the un-locked position.

-Many cheap tripods come with a ball head, but when you make your tripod purchasing decision, make sure that the head is of a decent quality.
-In the past, I have seen good tripods packaged with garbage ball heads just so that the manufacturer can say “includes ball head” in the product description.
-A bad ball head can ruin all the good that your tripod is doing.
+Many cheaper tripods come with a ball head.
+If that’s the case with your chosen tripod, please make sure that the head is of decent quality.
+In the past, I have seen good tripods packaged with garbage ball heads so the manufacturer can say “includes ball head” in the product description.
+A lousy ball head can ruin all the good that your tripod is doing.

-This is NOT a ball head, this is a pan/tilt head!
+This is not a ball head.
+This is a pan/tilt head and a terrible one at that.
 A ball head gives you much more control.
 Far too many people are using the wrong kind of head.
+If you aren’t sure, please read my tripod head guide.

-While teaching workshops, I’ve come across a surprising number of beginners that have cheap tripods with pan/tilt video heads.
-In most cases, these are hand-me-down tripods, second-hand purchases or simply the result of walking into a photo store and saying “give me the cheapest tripod you have”.
+While teaching photography workshops, I’ve encountered a surprising number of beginners who have cheap tripods with pan/tilt video heads.
+In most cases, these are hand-me-down tripods, second-hand purchases, or simply the result of walking into a photo store and saying, “Give me the cheapest tripod you have.”
 For landscape photography, you want a ball head 99% of the time.
-And you NEVER want a head that looks like the one in the photo above.
+And you never want a head that looks like the one in the photo above!

-An L bracket – sometimes called an L plate – is a quick-release camera bracket that allows you to easily switch your camera between portrait and landscape orientation on a ball head.
-As the image above demonstrates, when you switch orientations while using an L bracket, the camera position, and therefore the viewfinder position, barely changes.
-When you make the same change using the 90-degree drop-notch on a ball head, the camera makes a significant move downwards and to the side.
+An L bracket–sometimes called an L plate–is a quick-release camera bracket that lets you easily switch your camera between portrait and landscape orientation on a ball head.
+As the image above demonstrates, when you switch orientations while using an L bracket, the camera position and the viewfinder position barely change.
+When you make the same change using the 90-degree drop-notch on a ball head, the camera moves significantly downwards and to the side.

 When exploring the available composition of any landscape photography scene, it’s always a good idea to consider both landscape and portrait orientations.
-Sometimes one will totally outshine the other, or, even better, sometimes you can create two beautiful compositions instead of just one.
-I always love it when I can provide my clients with orientation options.
-Be it for their walls, or the pages of a print product.
+Sometimes, one will outshine the other, or even better; sometimes, you can create two beautiful compositions instead of just one.
+I love it when I can provide my clients with orientation options, be it for their walls or the pages of a print product.

-Without an L bracket on my camera I would have to change the position of the tripod, and the height of the tripod legs every time I want to switch back and forth.
+Without an L bracket on my camera, I would have to change the tripod’s position and the tripod legs’ height every time I want to switch back and forth.
 I then have to re-frame the scene entirely.
-This wastes time, and if we’re honest, whenever there is a barrier at a critical moment, there will always be times when we simply skip it completely.
+This wastes time, and if we’re honest, whenever there is a barrier at a critical moment, there will always be times when we skip it altogether.

-With an L bracket on my camera, I simply use my ball head’s quick-release clamp to quickly flip the camera, and then I might only need a minor tweak to the camera position.
-Ease of re-positioning is the primary reason for using an L bracket, but there are other reasons that are written about in my guide to camera L brackets.
+With an L bracket on my camera, I use my ball head’s quick-release clamp to flip the camera quickly, and then I might only need a minor tweak to the camera position.
+Ease of re-positioning is the primary reason for using an L bracket, but other reasons are written about in my guide to camera L brackets.

 Think Tank Emergency Rain Cover (small) is designed for the wide-angle lenses most people use for landscape photography.

-I love the Think Tank Emergency Rain Cover series because they’re small enough and light enough to keep in my camera bag at all times.
+I love the Think Tank Emergency Rain Cover series because they’re small and light enough to keep in my camera bag at all times.
 The ingenious hot shoe mount keeps the cover in place, even when the wind is howling, and there’s enough space beneath the cover to get your hands out of the wind and rain.
+My camera rain cover guide discusses other options at various price points.

 16-35mm, or similar, zoom lenses are a popular choice.

-Central to most landscape photography kits should be a good wide-angle lens.
-Usually, something that is at least as wide as 24mm on a full-frame sensor.
-A wide-angle lens allows you to include and exaggerate vast landscapes in your images, as well as including close foreground objects that are useful for balancing natural compositions.
+An excellent wide-angle lens should be central to most landscape photography kits.
+Usually, it is something as wide as 24mm on a full-frame sensor.
+A wide-angle lens allows you to exaggerate vast landscapes in your images and include close foreground objects that are useful for balancing natural compositions.

-Although some of the best wide-angle lenses do have a fast f/2.8 aperture, this isn’t absolutely necessary for landscape photography.
-In most cases, for landscape images, you will be shooting with a much smaller aperture (larger f-number) in order to increase the depth of field.
-As you explore the available options, don’t be afraid to consider those slower f/4 lenses.
+Although some of the best wide-angle lenses have a fast f/2.8 aperture, this isn’t necessary for landscape photography.
+In most cases, for landscape images, you will shoot with a much smaller aperture (larger f-number) to increase the depth of field.
+As you explore the options, don’t be afraid to consider those slower f/4 lenses.

-Telephoto lenses are often overlooked by beginner landscape photographers.
-Look into a professional’s backpack though, and I’d bet you see one right away.
-While the wide-angle lens certainly is important – probably slightly more so than the telephoto – many of my favourite landscape photographs have been capture with focal lengths in the 70-200mm of 100-400mm range.
+Beginner landscape photographers often overlook telephoto lenses.
+Look into a professional’s backpack, though, and I’d bet you see one right away.
+While the wide-angle lens certainly is essential–probably slightly more so than the telephoto–many of my favorite landscape photographs have been captured with focal lengths in the 70-200mm or 100-400mm range.

-With a telephoto zoom lens, you give yourself greater flexibility when working a scene.
-You can easily pick and choose the elements that you want to appear in the photo by zooming in tighter.
-If there is a small patch of colour in the sky or a tiny area of interesting light, a telephoto lens allows you to punch in on that and make it the sole focus of the image.
-With a wide-angle lens, smaller areas of localized awesomeness can be lost amongst a broader, duller landscape.
+A telephoto zoom lens gives you greater flexibility when working a scene.
+By zooming in tighter, you can easily pick and choose the elements that you want to appear in the photo.
+If there is a small patch of color in the sky or a tiny area of attractive light, a telephoto lens allows you to punch in on that and make it the sole focus of the image.
+With a wide-angle lens, smaller areas of localized awesomeness can be lost in a broader, duller landscape.

-Photopills or Photographer’s Ephemeris are two mobile apps that offer a similar set of features and stand out above the crowd when it comes to photoshoot planning apps.
-Personally, I use PhotoPills, but from studying the features of both apps, they appear to be nearly identical.
-Not only do the apps contain all manner of photographic calculators for time-lapses, star trails and depth of field, but they also allow you to visualize the path of the sun and the moon across any part of the world at any time in the past, present or future.
+Photopills or Photographer’s Ephemeris are two mobile apps that offer similar features and stand out above the crowd when it comes to photoshoot planning apps.
+I use PhotoPills, but after studying the features of both apps, I found that they appear nearly identical.
+Not only do the apps contain all manner of photographic calculators for time-lapses, star trails, and depth of field, but they also allow you to visualize the path of the sun and the moon across any part of the world at any time in the past, present, or future.

 Photopills moon planning.